Eacred/eacrd/README.md

 ## Documentation

-The documentation for ecrd is a work-in-progress.
+The documentation for eacrd is a work-in-progress.
 It is located in the [docs](https://github.com/Eacred/eacrd/tree/master/docs) folder.

 ## License

-ecrd is licensed under the [copyfree](http://copyfree.org) ISC License.
+eacrd is licensed under the [copyfree](http://copyfree.org) ISC License.